 3.5 Post-Consumer Recycled (PCR) Polyethylene: Plastic materials generated by the end-users of products that have completed their life cycle or can no longer be used.

 3.6 Polyurethane (PU) Foam Plastic Core: Foamed-in place plastic core, consisting of polymer material used with the composite shell.

+3.7 Quasi-static: Loading tha mimics dynamic loads but is slow enough that the inertial and strain-rate effects on the test specimen are negligible.

 4.0 BASIC INFORMATION AND TEST REPORTS